tpurba/startup/README.md

 		○ Store users
 		○ Store high scores
 	• Login- Register and login users.
-	• WebSocket- when run ends you send the data to the database and show where the user is on the leader board
+	• WebSocket(communicates back and forth between many computers )- when run ends you send the data to the database and show where the user is on the leader board.
+Also notifies the user when someone starts playing the game and when they finish you will see what they scored like a notifciation.